phreshbrread/R6Clicker/README.md

 - 2560 x 1440
 - 1920 x 1080
 - 1366 x 768
-- ### Program also supports custom mouse positions if your res isn't listed.
+- ### Program also supports custom mouse positions in case your resolution isn't listed.

 ## How To Use
 1. Set Training Grounds matchmaking preferences to PROTECT HOSTAGE ONLY.